 SHORT RUN VINYL FOR INDEPENDENT ARTISTS, RECORD LABELS, + DJs

-Lathe cut vinyl has been around since the 1950’s.
-It is a completely different process than vinyl from a pressing plant, though quality and durability are comparable to pressed vinyl.
+lathe cut vinyl has been around since the 1950’s.
+It is a completely different process than vinyl from a pressing plant, though quality and durability are comparable to commercial releases.

 we make music too /